 How to Hike to Franklin Falls in Winter

-The area around Franklin Falls is prone to avalanches.
+The area at the base of Franklin Falls is prone to avalanches and can be extremely dangerous when snow is present.
 Make sure to check the avalanche forecast and make conservative decisions (more on this below).

 Franklin Falls is the homeland of the Snoqualmie People.